nautechsystems/nautilus_trader/docs/integrations/binance.md

 data feeds, and trade execution.
 The full Binance integration consists of an assortment of components, which can be used together or separately depending on the users needs.

-- `BinanceHttpClient` - Low-level HTTP API connectivity
+- `BinanceHttpClient`: Low-level HTTP API connectivity
-- `BinanceWebSocketClient` - Low-level WebSocket API connectivity
+- `BinanceWebSocketClient`: Low-level WebSocket API connectivity
-- `BinanceInstrumentProvider` - Instrument parsing and loading functionality
+- `BinanceInstrumentProvider`: Instrument parsing and loading functionality
-- `BinanceSpotDataClient`/ `BinanceFuturesDataClient` - A market data feed manager
+- `BinanceSpotDataClient`/`BinanceFuturesDataClient`: A market data feed manager
-- `BinanceSpotExecutionClient`/`BinanceFuturesExecutionClient` - An account management and trade execution gateway
+- `BinanceSpotExecutionClient`/`BinanceFuturesExecutionClient`: An account management and trade execution gateway
-- `BinanceLiveDataClientFactory` - Factory for Binance data clients (used by the trading node builder)
+- `BinanceLiveDataClientFactory`: Factory for Binance data clients (used by the trading node builder)
-- `BinanceLiveExecClientFactory` - Factory for Binance execution clients (used by the trading node builder)
+- `BinanceLiveExecClientFactory`: Factory for Binance execution clients (used by the trading node builder)

 :::note
 Most users will simply define a configuration for a live trading node (as below),